 Skill: As a result of the learning experiences in the course, you will become better able to:

 - Describe the principles associated with Phase 3 CVI.

-- Implement instruction and crate adaptations in accordance with Phase 3 CVI.
+- Implement instruction and create adaptations in accordance with Phase 3 CVI.

 - Provide instruction in consideration of salient visual features and comparative language.